 Swim your horse in our Equine Swimming Pool - Hire Out

 3Indoor Canterway and Outside Sand School

 Our indoor canterway is oval shaped and is one furlong in circumference, the sand surface is irrigated to ensure it can be used daily.
 It is used to warm the horses up at walk, trot and canter if necessary.
 Here Amanda can assess each of the horses’ and in the winter months the covered ride is invaluable for exercising in all weather conditions.

-The centre of the ride is grass, housing the weighing station where the horses are weighed once a week, they are also weighed before and racing.
-Each horse is given a best racing weight and a weekly weigh report is produced.
+The centre of the ride is grass, housing the weighing station where the horses are weighed once a week, they are also weighed before and after racing.
+Each horse is given a best racing weight and a weekly weight report is produced.

-This area is also used a safe, enclosed space in which to introduce the two year olds to the practice starting stalls.
+This area is also used as a safe, enclosed space in which to introduce the two-year-olds to the practice starting stalls.